Tool to Identify Climate Opportunities

 What is it?

-The Tool to Identify Climate Opportunities (TICO) consists of a series of indices that summarise information to facilitate decision making and advance adaptive pathways toward increasing climate-resilient development.
+The tool summarises information to facilitate decision-making and advance adaptive pathways toward increasing climate-resilient development.

 According to the latest scientific report of the IPCC (2022), vulnerability is defined as the propensity or predisposition to be adversely affected and encompasses a variety of concepts and elements, including sensitivity or susceptibility to harm and lack of capacity to cope and adapt.